2014 Shanghai stampede

 On 31 December 2014, a deadly crush occurred in Shanghai, near Chen Yi Square on the Bund, where around 300,000 people had gathered for the new year celebration.
-Thirty-six people were killed and another 49 were injured, and in those 49 injured, 13 were injured seriously.
+Thirty-six people were killed and another 49 were injured, and of those 49 injured, 13 were injured seriously.

 Cause

 The incident began at about 23:35 local time on New Year's Eve.
 The crush centered on a stairway leading up to a viewing platform overlooking the river.
 Some people were trying to climb to the platform while others were trying to go down, causing panic and confusion.
 People standing on the steps to the viewing platform began to fall down the stairs, collapsing into each other.

 There were reports that a planned New Year's light show had been canceled at the last minute and that the crowd control measures required for such a show were not in place.